 - Customer service.
 Choose a money transfer provider that has a reputable customer service team.
 Some companies may be available 24/7, while others may only be available for a few hours a day.
 Choose a company that offers phone, email and chat services.

 There are several money transfer companies offering transfer services between Canada and Malta.
 Here are a few options to consider when sending money to Malta.

 - WorldRemit.
 This online transfer service sends money to your recipient’s bank account via bank transfer.
 Money is delivered between one and three business days.

 - TorFX.
-This service also transfers money online directly to your recipient’s bank account.
-Exchange rates are competitive and money is available within one to three business days of the transfer.
+This service transfers money online directly to your recipient’s bank account.
+Exchange rates are competitive and money is available between one and three business days after the transfer.

 - TransferWise.
 Transactions are processed within one business day for a fee of around $10.
 Exchange rates are competitive and an online support team is available 24/7 to assist with problems.

-If you’ve lost your wallet or purse or had it stolen while in Malta, there are a few alternatives available to get your hands on money in a hurry.
+If you’ve misplaced your wallet in Malta, there are a few alternatives available to get your hands on money in a hurry.

 - Pick-up service.
 Online transfer services like MoneyGram and Western Union offer a pick-up service where you can collect your deposit in person at a designated pick-up point.
 Money is available within minutes of the transfer.
-Take along your reference number and at least one piece of identification, like a passport.
+Take along your reference number and at least one piece of identification to collect funds.

 - Banks.
-If you find a branch of your bank in Malta, explain your situation and ask whether they can help you access your account or have your Canadian bank send funds to them for pick-up.
+If you find a branch of your bank in Malta, explain your situation and ask whether they can help you access your account or have your Canadian bank send funds there for pick-up.